0:00 / 3:15

 0:00 / 0:32

 Cheryl is a prolific composer who writes both music and lyrics.
 She is able to take a choir's program and fill in the missing pieces.
 Her commissioned pieces often end up being the glue that makes an entire program flow.
 Writing her own lyrics, meeting choirs in person, weeks, if not months of research, and the ability to write poignant social justice text or laugh-out-loud lyrics is Cheryl's process that allows for a uniqueness, freedom and customizability found only in her compositions.
 Scroll down to listen, view, purchase, or connect.

-The below is for perusal purposes only.
-If you'd like to purchase (rent) the sheet music for your group, please email firstname.lastname@example.org or scroll down to purchase.
+The scores below are for perusal purposes only.
+If you'd like to purchase (rent) the sheet music for your group, please email firstname.lastname@example.org or scroll down to purchase one copy PER choir member, including ALL singers, conductors, and rehearsal accompanists.
 Thank you!

-All choral pieces are available for license and Cheryl would love to have a conversation about working with you on a commissioned piece.
+ALL choral pieces are available for license.
+Cheryl would love to have a conversation about working with you on a commissioned piece.

 About Cheryl's Composing Career